Protecting chest and neck skin

 Your face isn’t the only area that needs protection.
 The skin on the neck and chest gets almost as much sun and weather as the face, and yet it is thinner.
-Our Resources section has articles on sunscreens, Repair Creams, antioxidants, and vitamin-based products that protect your skin, prevent damage, and are dermatologist recommended.
+Our resources section has articles on sunscreens, Repair Creams, antioxidants, and vitamin-based products for protecting chest and neck skin.
+They prevent damage and are dermatologist recommended.

 Skin on the face, neck, and chest don’t match